CelesteCancio/CelesteCancio/README.md

 ### Hi there 👋

-- 🌱 I’m currently looking for my first developer job, while learning web development.
+- 🌱 I’m currently learning web development, getting ready for my first job.
 - ⚡ Skills: HTML, CSS, JS, Java... and aiming for more.
 - 📫 How to reach me: celestecancio@gmail.com